Nixtla/statsforecast/experiments/neuralprophet/README.md

 ### Notes

 - We used the out-of-the-box configuration of the NeuralProphet model in its global-multistep version.
 This experiment concludes that hyperparameter optimization could be highly costly, particularly for big datasets.
+- Additionally, we test the performance of `NeuralProphet` using different learning rates (1e-5, 1e-4, 1e-3, 1e-2, 1e-1).
+The performance is similar.
-- During the execution of the experiment, we found issues with the NeuralProphet implementation related to Monthly, Quarterly, and Yearly frequencies.
+- During the execution of the experiment, we found issues with the `NeuralProphet` implementation related to Monthly, Quarterly, and Yearly frequencies.
 We [fixed the issue and opened a Pull Request to solve the problem](https://github.com/ourownstory/neural_prophet/pull/705).
+- According to the paper and a [discussion on GitHub](https://github.com/ourownstory/neural_prophet/discussions/408), the `NeuralProphet` implementation is not available in GPU.
+There is a [work-in-progress Pull Request](https://github.com/ourownstory/neural_prophet/pull/420), though.

 ## Results